The Swimmer (1968 film): Reception

-The initial box office response to the film was "lackluster" but the critical response has improved in recent years, with the movie gaining cult film status.
+The initial box office response to the film was "lackluster."
 Film critic Roger Ebert called The Swimmer "a strange, stylized work, a brilliant and disturbing one."
 Vincent Canby in The New York Times wrote: "although literal in style, the film has the shape of an open-ended hallucination.
 It is a grim, disturbing and sometimes funny view of a very small, very special segment of upper-middle-class American life."
-Variety said: "a lot of people are not going to understand this film; many will loathe it; others will be moved deeply.
+Variety wrote "a lot of people are not going to understand this film; many will loathe it; others will be moved deeply.
 Its detractors will be most vocal; its supporters will not have high-powered counter-arguments."

-After the film's restoration and re-release by Grindhouse Releasing in 2014, Brian Orndorf of Blu-ray.com gave the Blu-ray release five stars, commenting; "it's a strange picture, but engrossingly so, taking the viewer on a journey of self-delusion and nostalgia that gradually exposes a richly tortured main character as he attempts to immerse himself in a life that's no longer available to him", commenting that Lancaster gives a "deeply felt, gut-rot performance...and communicates every emotional beat with perfection".
+In the 21st century, the critical response has improved, with the movie gaining cult film status.

-On Rotten Tomatoes the film has an approval rating of 100%, based on reviews from 23 critics, with an average rating of 7.7/10.
+On Rotten Tomatoes, the film has an approval rating of 100%, based on reviews from 27 critics, with an average rating of 7.8/10.
+The consensus summarizes: "The Swimmer dives into its penetrating indictment of 1960s suburbia with a career highlight performance from Burt Lancaster and evocatively lensed imagery."